jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 ### Get an access token for your registered user ### {#accesstokenregistereduser}

 If your APP will list properties **only on behalf your registered user**, then follow the following steps to get an access token.
-However, **if you want your APP to list properties on behalf other users**, then follow the steps in the [Getting an access token for other users section](#accesstokenotherusers).
+However, **if you want your APP to list properties on behalf other users**, then follow the steps in the [Get an access token for other users section](#accesstokenotherusers).

 To get an access token you must send a POST request to the following URL: